pravatbhusal/university-notes/CS 314/Lectures/src/huffman/README.md

 Option 2: Encode the tree using bitstrams with pre-order traversal and add a 0 for internal Nodes and 1 for leaf Nodes
 - This works because all Huffman trees are full binary trees, so there only consists of internal or leaf Nodes

-### But how is Huffman Coding a problem with modenr CPUs?
+### But how is Huffman Coding a problem with modern CPUs?
 Nowadays, file systems don't save bits of information (because it's too small), so the CPU may automatically add extraneous 0s to the file to make it larger and readable.
 This would destroy our encoding.
 - So we create an imaginary 256 ASCII character called "PEOF" which means "Psuedo End of File"